LivePersonInc/knowledge-center-archive/pages/documents/Agent & Manager Experience/introduction-for-agents.md

 Messaging provides consumers with an experience that is superior to live chat, as it is done on their own time.
 For agents, these characteristics can bring up the following questions:

 * For long term conversations, how do we define an active, or open conversation as opposed to resolved one?

 * If a consumer takes hours or days to reply, what should be done with the open conversation?

 * What about conversations that are left unresolved?
 Do they remain open?

 * How many concurrent messages can an agent handle?

 * How long

-### Behind the Scenes: How LivePerson helps agents manage asynchronous conversations
+## Test Title

+Lorem ipsum dolor sit amet, everti delectus incorrupte has eu.
+Affert philosophia ex nec.
+Cum solum quaerendum ei, mel veniam munere graecis id, ferri munere cum ea.
+Quot choro fierent nam ex.
+Cu vidit mnesarchum eum.

+Et per consul facilis tacimates, qui cu impedit percipit.
+Novum graeco molestie duo et.
+Mandamus scriptorem consequuntur vis an, deleniti qualisque qui ad, officiis elaboraret et eos.
+In modus civibus prodesset duo.
+Iuvaret lobortis mei eu, tale suscipiantur conclusionemque ex eos.
+Porro altera disputationi at vix, mundi posidonium in ius, qui no tale aeterno.

+Cu vel erant nullam facilis.
+Eu equidem consectetuer vituperatoribus eum.
+Veniam assueverit sed et, et has omnes corpora, id vim dicant consulatu hendrerit.
+Dolorem assueverit scribentur eam no. An option nonumes corrumpit nec.

+Eam ex inani maiorum.
+Ei nam dicant appetere scriptorem, an his vide idque.
+Agam wisi et eum.
+Ex est elitr insolens.
+Harum dolorum iudicabit id eam, sadipscing philosophia ei eum.

+Ridens tincidunt cotidieque usu ad, laudem propriae no usu, et noster sensibus explicari mel.
+Eos ut eripuit graecis feugait.
+Viris vocent efficiantur ea ius, nonumy euripidis pri ut.
+Vix id nihil eirmod perpetua.

+## Behind the Scenes

 To help answer the questions and differences raised by asynchronous messaging, LivePerson has various ‘behind the scenes’ tools that help agents manage their messaging conversations effectively.

-#### Smart Capacity: the dynamic concurrency method
+### Smart Capacity: the dynamic concurrency method

 Agents who have worked on live chat are accustomed to having a set number of conversations they can handle concurrently.
 This is straightforward for chat conversations, as they have a distinct end time.
 However, since messaging conversations can span over a longer period and the end time is not always predictable, the old set concurrency model no longer applies.

+## Test Title 1

 Smart Capacity takes into account which conversations are active or inactive.
 For example, if a consumer has not answered your message for 10 minutes, they are likely to answer at a later time, so the conversation is marked ‘inactive’ in the meantime.
 Smart Capacity knows to automatically mark conversations as inactive and manage your workload dynamically.

-To learn more about smart capacity, watch this video [https://vimeo.com/241513074/68f35bc602](https://vimeo.com/241513074/68f35bc602 "https://vimeo.com/241513074/68f35bc602")
+To learn more about smart capacity, watch this video:

+<iframe src="https://player.vimeo.com/video/241513074" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-#### Queue Prioritization: the management of the order in which agent receive conversations
+### Queue Prioritization: the management of the order in which agent receive conversations

 Queues of incoming messages for asynchronous messaging conversations can be long due to the fact that messaging is available to your customers 24/7.